The Project

 For the time being, being featured is free.

-This will change to cover costs at some point as there has been significant price rises in film, processing and just about everything.
+This will likely change to cover costs at some point in the future.

 The Process